-Resident Company A holds shares in a foreign company listed on the JSE and received foreign dividends in cash of R300 000 from that company during the 2016 year of assessment.
-Resident Company A used R150 000 of the cash to pay bonuses to its employees.
+Resident Company A holds shares in a foreign company listed on the JSE and received foreign dividends in cash of R300 000 from that company during the year of assessment.
+Resident Company A used R150 000 of the cash to pay bonuses to its employees during the same year of assessment.